Ecwid/ecwid-api-docs/includes/_product_classes.md

 ## Delete product type

-This request removes product type and its assigned attributes.
+Delete a specific product type and its assigned attributes.
 The products that belong to this type will not be removed.
-They will be re-assigned to the General type
+They will be re-assigned to the General type.

 ### Request